Inao0/NewToolsInPharo/Chapters/MuTalk/MuTalk.md

 ### Exploring the results

+Once an analysis is run, we obtain a `MTGeneralResult` objects which comes with its specific inspector pannels.
 MuTalk also includes tools which use the results of a mutation testing analysis to extract data.
+In this section we go over how to understand the results of the analysis.

 #### Example of Analysis